 That shape works because Oromo is not just coffee with a pastry case.
-The Bucktown cafe sits within a two-location Chicago operation, but it does not feel generic or flattened by the extra footprint.
 The menu runs through craft lattes, Turkish coffee, matcha, and a substantial breakfast-and-lunch line, which makes the room feel specific rather than interchangeable.
+It is strongest when you want coffee with a little personality and enough food to make the stop last.

 Coffee style